Capturing the Page Curve and Entanglement Dynamics of Black Holes in Quantum Computers: Introduction

 Quantum entanglement also plays a crucial role in the Hawking radiation and the black hole information \cite{Hawking:1975vcx, Page:1979tc, Page-BH-information, Page-information-in-BH-radiation, Giddings:2006sj, Page:2004xp, Mathur:2008wi, Page:2013dx, Entropy-of-Hawking-radiation}.
 Inspired by the Hayden-Preskill thought experiment \cite{Hayden-Preskill} (also known as Hayden-Preskill protocol) and Yoshida-Kitaev decoding protocol \cite{Yoshida-Kitaev}, both addressing the information retrieval and reconstruction of the quantum state from the Hawking radiation, we set to present how a quantum computer can probe the entanglement dynamics of the evaporating black hole.
-For this purpose, we consider a toy qubit model of the black hole, namely the qubit transport model \cite{Osuga:2016htn} (similar models are \cite{Giddings:2011ks, Giddings:2012bm, Giddings:2012dh, Nomura:2014woa}) which describes the unitary dynamics of the black hole evaporation and information transfer to the Hawking radiation.
-In our quantum simulation of the qubit transport model, the entropy of the Hawking radiation entails gradually measuring the entanglement entropy of qubit subsystems of different sizes.
+For this purpose, we consider a toy qubit model of the black hole, namely the qubit transport model \cite{Osuga:2016htn} which describes the unitary dynamics of the black hole evaporation and information transfer to the Hawking radiation (similar models are \cite{Giddings:2011ks, Giddings:2012bm, Giddings:2012dh, Nomura:2014woa}).
+In our quantum simulation of the qubit transport model on IBM's superconducting quantum computers, the entropy of the Hawking radiation entails gradually measuring the entanglement entropy of qubit subsystems of different sizes.